alariclin/sing-box-auto-ddr/README.md

 <a name="-english-description"></a>
 ## English Description

-**All-In-One Duo** is a high-availability, robust deployment environment designed for network security and routing optimization.
+**Aio-box** is a high-availability, robust deployment environment designed for network security and routing optimization.
 Built on a dual-core architecture, it seamlessly integrates Xray-core and Sing-box, featuring automated YAML topology generation, offline core caching, and kernel-level TCP/BBR tuning.

 ### ✨ Key Features
 * **Dual-Core Routing:** Native support for both Xray and Sing-box engines.
 Deploy modular network protocols with extreme flexibility.